 Remember that cats do not actively seek out grapes.
 Unless you try feeding them, they won’t eat them.
 However, in some rare cases, curious felines may steal a grape or two from our bowl without you noticing.
 If you suspect that your cat ate grapes, call your veterinarian immediately.
 Do not wait for any signs before contacting the vet.

-Human foods fed to animals are only worth it if they have something nutritional to provide.
-More than that, it is important weighing the risks and dangers regardless of their nutritional value.
+We often feed our pets a variety of human food as snacks or treats – and most of the time this is fine.
+It is important to weigh the risks and dangers regardless of their nutritional value.
 Grapes are not recommended.
 Do not feed any grapes to your cat.
 If you accidentally feed them any grapes, call your vet right away and prevent the development of kidney disease.
 Meanwhile, consider other human food options to give to your feline baby such as bananas.